-Business models in innovative and high tech firms; science and technology policy; comparative capitalisms; organisational innovations and organisational networks.
+Business models in innovative and high tech firms; university-industry linkages; science and technology policy; comparative capitalisms; organisational innovations and organisational networks.

-Jocelyn's previous work for the CBR explored the impact of national institutional frameworks on the global production networks created by UK, US, German and Japanese firms, from which she has co-authored with Christel Lane several journal articles and book chapters; their book focusing on the clothing industries in the US, UK and Germany was published by OUP in spring 2009.
+Jocelyn joined the CBR to explore the impact of national institutional frameworks on the global production networks created by UK, US, German and Japanese firms, as a result of which she has co-authored with Christel Lane several journal articles and book chapters; their book on the clothing industries in the US, UK and Germany was published by OUP in spring 2009.
 Her earlier research, for INSEAD's Euro-Asia Centre in Fontainebleau and subsequently for her PhD thesis at Judge Business School, University of Cambridge, drew on and extended her experience working in Japan as an equities analyst for an investment bank.

-She has taught organisational behaviour and systems of innovation courses to Undergraduate and Masters students at the University of Birmingham, and continues to supervise Masters dissertations there.
+She has taught organisational behaviour and systems of innovation courses to Undergraduate and M.Sc. in International Business students at the University of Birmingham, and continues to supervise M.Sc. dissertations there.

 Connell, D. and Probert, J. (2010), Exploding the Myths of UK Innovation Policy: How 'Soft Companies' and R&D Contracts for Customers Drive the Growth of the Hi-Tech Economy, Centre for Business Research, Unversity of Cambridge.